List of Shadows House episodes

-Shadows House is an anime television series based on the manga series of the same title by the duo Somato.
+Shadows House is a Japanese anime television series based on the manga series Shadows House by the manga artist duo Somato.
 The series was announced on the cover of the sixth volume of the manga in October 2020.
 The series is animated by CloverWorks and directed by Kazuki Ōhashi, with scripts written by Toshiya Ōno, character designs by Chizuko Kusakabe, and music composed by Kenichiro Suehiro.
 It aired from April 11 to July 4, 2021, on Tokyo MX and other channels.
 (Note: Tokyo MX listed the air dates for the series on Saturday at 24:30, which is effectively Sunday at 0:30 a.m.
 JST.)
 The opening song is the instrumental "A Hollow Shadow" by Suehiro, and the ending song is "Nai Nai" (ないない), is performed by Reona.
 The ending song for the eighth episode is the instrumental "My Perfect World" (私の完璧な世界, Watashi no Kanpeki na Sekai) by Suehiro.
 Funimation licensed the series outside of Asia.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 In Southeast Asia, the series is licensed by Muse Communication.
 It was broadcast on Animax Asia in the region.

 On September 11, 2021, it was announced during a livestream that a second season has been greenlit.
 The main cast and staff reprised their roles.
 It aired from July 9 to September 24, 2022.
 (Note: Tokyo MX listed the air dates for the series on Friday at 24:00, which is effectively Saturday at midnight JST.)
 The opening theme song is "Shall We Dance?" by Reona, while the ending theme song is "Masquerade" by ClariS.